Introducing the 2024-2025

 Add Your Heading Text Here

-Mikayla Oberlton, Research Assistant, Overnight Case Manager, Prairie View A&M University, Family Ties, she/her/hers
+Mikayla Oberlton, Research Assistant, Overnight Case Manager, Prairie View A&M University, Family Ties,

 Mikayla Joy Oberlton is a Master of Human Science at Prairie View A&M University with a Bachelor in Psychology from Georgia State University.
 She currently holds three positions: as a Graduate Research Assistant, Overnight Case Manager, and Substitute Teacher in Cy-Fair.
 She is also Miss Harris County 2024 and will compete for the title of Miss Texas in June.
 Ms. Oberlton is currently studying Human sciences with the goal of becoming a Marriage and Family Therapist and a Trauma informed researcher.
 Her current research on pageantry and mental health has played a key role in developing her future thesis.
 Ms.Oberlton’s most notable research projects are the “ Minority Health Initiative, “working to break down the barriers of racial equity in healthcare”, “The Winner is… mental health in pageantry,” analyzing the psychological wellbeing of pageant contestants and titleholders, and “The Things we don’t know we don’t know,” addressing difficulties that African American youth face while navigating trauma due to the lack of guidance.
 Outside of Academia she also owns a small business called Black-itty that sells high-fashion academic accessories.
 She hopes to her PhD and LMFT license in the next five years.